The Leg Lifting Hygiene Slings are made to lift the Patient’s legs and hips off a mattress when changing incontinence/diaper pads.

 It is 100% Heat Sealed for infection control.

 About the Leg Lifting Hygiene Slings

 These Slings have a soft, breathable cover with an internal foam for added comfort.
 The cover is Heat Sealed, so the Slings can be wiped clean after use.

 When testing these Slings with different able-bodied people, there was no reported discomfort, but perhaps some infirm people may not be able to use them.

 This product is sold as a pair.

 Once the legs have been lowered back onto the mattress, the Slings are carefully removed from under the knees.
 Any part of the pad that is exposed can be tucked into the pants.
-This is just so that the patient is left looking dignified.
+This is for Patient dignity.